 The opposite is true for men who are perceived to become more credible and more influential with age.
 (Hmmmm, just like fine wine or an aged cheddar).

-In addition to the bias that surrounds aging for women there is the issue of socialisation, where more mature women have not been socialised to self promote.
-In research released in 2014 revealed that senior women executives still struggle with some of the career advancement challenges that women in middle management do.
+In addition to the bias that surrounds aging for women there is the issue of socialization, where more mature women have not been socialized to self promote.
+2014 research revealed that senior women executives still struggle with some of the career advancement challenges that women in middle management do.
 The research was the result of a survey of 326 senior women leaders across North America and the challenges that arose were: